djangopbx/djangopbx-applications/README.md

 Contributions are always very welcome.

 ## Installation
-Installation of an application is fairly straightforward, the basic steps are listed below.
+Installation of an application is fairly straightforward and the basic steps are listed below.
-Most applications should contain an install.txt file that will guide you through and specific steps you may need to undertake for an individula application.
+Most applications should contain an install.txt file that will guide you through any specific steps you may need to undertake for an individual application.
 * Clone this repository.
 * Copy the application(s) you are interested in to /home/django-pbx/pbx/
 * Add your new application to the INSTALLED_APPS list in /home/django-pbx/pbx/pbx/settings.py

-Here are the steps in alittle more detail, we will use the fsterminal application as an example.
+Here are the steps in a little more detail; we will use the fsterminal application as an example.
 These steps should be done logged in as the django-pbx user:

 ### Clone the repository